 Famed architect Frank Gehry designed the museum, which is a work of art in and of itself.
 Comprised of five separate buildings, the museum includes dedicated spaces for special exhibitions, African American art, and ceramics.

-Where to Stay: If you decide to extend your stay beyond a day trip, there are a variety of hotels within the area.
+Where to Stay: If you decide to extend your stay beyond a day trip from New Orleans, there are a variety of hotels within the area.
 Many even give you the option to test your luck at an included casino!

 Destin, FL: The four-hour drive is worth every minute for sparkling blue waters and a charming town.